Optimize Odoo and PostgreSQL: Performance Tuning Guide

 • Long-polling worker: manages real-time features such as chat and live notifications.

-Think of Odoo workers like cashiers at a supermarket checkout.
-Too few cashiers and customers line up (requests back up); too many and they start idle, wasting resources.
+Think of workers like cashiers.
+Too few and queues build up; too many and they sit idle wasting resources.

-Not quite.
-PDF report generation in Odoo requires at least 2 HTTP workers: one to handle the user’s request and another to serve static assets like CSS and images.
-If only one is available, the request will block itself, and the report will fail to generate.
+If your math suggests just 1 worker, Odoo requires at least 2 to generate PDF reports: one to process request and another to serve static assets (CSS, images).
+With only 1 worker, the request will block itself, and the report will fail.

 When you set your workers = 0, Odoo will run in “threaded” mode.
 This is fine for development, demos, or very light loads where you want to minimize memory usage.
 If you choose this mode, make sure to also set threads = 2 as PDF generation still requires two concurrent threads.